cbuescher/elasticsearch/.github/ISSUE_TEMPLATE/jdk-bump.md

 ### Rally

-* [ ] Create an infra PR to add the new `JAVA$VERSION_HOME` in the rally builds (this is needed because Rally builds Elasticsearch from sources) - e.g. https://github.com/elastic/infra/pull/19281
 * [ ] Add the build and runtime JDK in rally-teams - e.g. https://github.com/elastic/rally-teams/pull/48
 * [ ] Expose the new environment variable in Rally in `tox.ini` - e.g. https://github.com/elastic/rally/pull/953